-Days 1-3, Tue-Thu, 25-27 Jul.
+Days 1-3, Wed-Fri, 17-19 Jul.
 Los Angeles to Brisbane; continue to Port Moresby.
-For those arriving for the main tour, Qantas offers a direct flight from Los Angeles to Brisbane, departing at 9:20 p.m. on Day 1 and arriving the morning of Day 3 at 5:00 a.m. ("losing" Day 2 to the International Dateline).
-Our group flight to Port Moresby is scheduled to depart Brisbane at 10:40a.m., arriving in Port Moresby at 1:50 p.m.
-If you fly out on July 25, you will have 5 hours and 40 minutes before your flight to Port Moresby.
-However, if you have the time, we encourage you to fly to Brisbane on July 24 and overnight at a hotel near the Brisbane Airport.
+Qantas offers a direct flight from Los Angeles to Brisbane, departing at 9:15pm on Day 1 and arriving the morning of Day 3 at 5:00 a.m. ("losing" Day 2 to the International Dateline).
+Our group flight to Port Moresby is scheduled to depart Brisbane at 8:00a.m., arriving in Port Moresby at 11:10 a.m.
+If you fly out on July 17, you will have 3 hours before your flight to Port Moresby.
+However, if you have the time, we encourage you to fly to Brisbane on July 16 and overnight at a hotel near the Brisbane Airport.
 This will give you a chance to get some rest after the long flight.
 The Field Guides office will be happy to book a room for you near the airport if you decide to do this.

-Upon arrival, we will be transferred to our city hotel, a short drive from the airport.
+Upon arrival at the airport in Port Moresby we will be transferred to our city hotel, a short drive from the airport.
+Doug & Alex will be on the flight with you from Brisbane to Port Moresby, so he will be able to help you with the process of navigating through the airport.
 The hotel grounds hold few birds (and we advise against solo excursions outside of the grounds), but Willie-Wagtail, White-breasted Woodswallow, and Fawn-breasted Bowerbird are possibilities here.
 In the afternoon, we will head out for some introductory birding of the savanna habitats around Port Moresby.
-Brahminy Kite, Red-cheeked Parrot, Blue-winged Kookaburra, Forest Kingfisher, Torresian Imperial-Pigeon, Rufous-banded and Yellow-tinted honeyeaters, Fawn-breasted Bowerbird, and Black-backed Butcherbird are just some of the species we could encounter today.
+Brahminy Kite, Red-cheeked Parrot, Blue-winged Kookaburra, Forest Kingfisher, Torresian Imperial-Pigeon, Brown-backed and Yellow-tinted honeyeaters, Fawn-breasted Bowerbird, and Black-backed Butcherbird are just some of the species we could encounter today, and we'll make an effort to find the very local Silver-eared Honeyeater as well.
 Night of Day 3 in Port Moresby.

-Day 4, Fri, 28 Jul.
+Day 4, Sat, 20 Jul.
 Varirata National Park.
 We'll have an early breakfast today so that we can be at the park near first light.
 At Varirata, most of our birding today will be on foot along the entrance road and at clearing edges, though we may stray along a well-maintained forest trail or two as well.
 We definitely will want to enter the forest to visit a well-known Raggiana Bird-of-Paradise display area for a look at those spectacular birds!

-Entrance road and clearing-edge possibilities include Pacific Baza, Great and Amboyna cuckoo-doves, Beautiful, Orange-bellied, and Pink-spotted fruit-doves, Zoe's Imperial-Pigeon, Eclectus Parrot, Black-capped Lory, Coconut (formerly Rainbow) Lorikeet, Brush Cuckoo, Pheasant Coucal, Sacred, Azure, and Yellow-billed kingfishers, Brownheaded Paradise-Kingfisher, Rufous-bellied Kookaburra, Barred Owlet-Nightjar, Red, Elfin, and Papuan Black myzomelas, White-throated Honeyeater, Lemon-bellied Flycatcher, White-bellied Whistler, Gray Shrikethrush, Hooded Pitohui, Glossy-mantled Manucode, Hooded Butcherbird, Brown Oriole, Black-faced, White-bellied, Barred, Boyer's, and Stout-billed cuckooshrikes, Red-capped Flowerpecker, and Black-fronted White-eye.
+Entrance road and clearing-edge possibilities include Pacific Baza, Great and Amboyna cuckoo-doves, Beautiful, Orange-bellied, and Pink-spotted fruit-doves, Zoe's Imperial-Pigeon, Papuan Eclectus, Black-capped Lory, Coconut Lorikeet, Brush Cuckoo, Pheasant Coucal, Sacred, Azure, and Yellow-billed kingfishers, Brown-headed Paradise-Kingfisher, Rufous-bellied Kookaburra, Barred Owlet-Nightjar, Red, Elfin, and Papuan Black myzomelas, White-throated Honeyeater, Lemon-bellied Flycatcher, White-bellied Whistler, Gray Shrikethrush, Hooded Pitohui, Glossy-mantled Manucode, Hooded Butcherbird, Brown Oriole, Black-faced, White-bellied, Barred, Boyer's, and Stout-billed cuckooshrikes, Red-capped Flowerpecker, and Black-fronted White-eye.

-Inside the forest, we will focus on mixed-species flocks, which may include Chestnut-bellied Fantail, Yellow-bellied, Fairy, and Green-backed gerygones, Spot-winged, Frilled, Black-faced, and Black-winged monarchs, Pale-billed Scrubwren, Drongo Fantail, and the elusive Goldenface.
-Tantalizing voices can include Pheasant Pigeon, Painted Quail-thrush and Piping Bellbird, all far more often heard than seen.
+Inside the forest, we will focus on mixed-species flocks, which may include Chestnut-bellied Fantail, Goldenface, Yellow-bellied, Fairy, and Green-backed gerygones, Spot-winged, Frilled, Black-faced, and Black-winged monarchs, Pale-billed Scrubwren, Pygmy Drongo-Fantail, and the scarce Wallace's Fairywren.
+Elusive voices can include Pheasant Pigeon and Piping Bellbird, both far more often heard than seen.